+APPENDIX A

-APPENDIX A Methodology - Model
+Methodology - Model

 The economic and fiscal impacts presented in this reports are determined using a model that combines specific economic structure and fiscal components for Baldwin and Mobile counties and Alabama with multipliers from the Regional Input-Output Modeling System (RIMS II), and input-output model developed and maintained by the U.S. Department of Commerce's Bureau of Economic Analysis (BEA).
 The economic impacts focus on output, value-added, earnings and employment.
-Output refers to total or gross business sales and contains value-added, which is contribution to gross domestic product (GDP) or the value of goods and services produced on a value-added basis.
+Output refers to total or gross business sales and contains value-added, which is contribution to GDP or the value of goods and services produced on a value-added basis.
 Earnings impacts are part of the value-added and are the wages and salaries of the workers recognized by the employment impact.

-The four main types of multipliers-output, value-added, income or earnings, and employment are used to conduct the analysis.
+The four main types of multipliers-output, value-added, income or earnings, and employment-are used to conduct the analysis.
 Output multipliers represent the total dollar change in output that occurs in all industries for each additional dollar of output delivered to final demand (final consumption) by the industry of the economic entity under study.
 Value-added multipliers are similarly defined except that they represent the total dollar change in value-added across all industries.
 Earnings multipliers represent the total dollar change in earnings of households employed by all industries for each additional dollar of payroll expenditure (or each dollar of output delivered to final demand) by the industry whose economic impact is being estimated.
-Employment multipliers represent the total domand) by the industries for each direct job (or for each million dollars of output delivered to final demand) by the industry whose economic impact is being estimated.
-The multipliers used for this study are below.
+Employment multipliers represent the total change in the number of jobs in all industries for each direct job (or for each million dollars of output delivered to final demand) by the industry whose economic impact is being estimated.
+As RIMS II multipliers for the retail industry are currently not available, for this study the average of four retailing subcategories (motor vehicle and parts dealers; food and beverage stores; general merchandise stores; and other retail) were used to estimate the economic and fiscal impacts.
+The multipliers used in the analysis are below.